Hyperscale1/Hyperscale1/README.md

 Hi I'm Hyperscale a website devloper and Discord Bot Developer located in Australia mainly working on Node based application.
 I've been programming since 2021 and am a fully self taught coder.
 I work at [Weblutions](https://weblutions.com) as the Automated deployment adminstrator and the maintainer of [FaxCad](https://weblutions.com/store/faxcad).
+Hi, I'm Hyperscale!
+I'm a self-taught programmer based in Australia, specializing in developing Node-based applications and Discord bots.
+I've been programming since 2021 and have already made significant strides in the industry.
+Currently, I work at [Weblutions](https://weblutions.com) as the Automated Deployment Administrator, where I ensure that the deployment process runs smoothly for the company's various web projects.
+In addition to my role as Automated Deployment Administrator, I'm also the Maintainer of [FaxCad](https://weblutions.com/store/faxcad), a web-based software offered by Weblutions that provides an easy and efficient way for gaming communities to enhance the roleplay experience.
+As a developer, I'm constantly improving my skills and taking on new challenges in the world of web development.
+I'm dedicated to providing the best possible solutions for my clients and am always looking for ways to expand my knowledge and expertise.

 <p align="center">
 <a href="https://github.com/Hyperscale1">